robertsweetman/module_3/mdbook/src/3_digital_and_data_network_security_proposal.md

 Unless we move over to AWS Aurora (which can be queried via the AWS Console UI) we have to create a bastion server to control access to the AWS environment and run a PostgreSQL client from there.
 These steps do immediately address the biggest issue with the application and environment security overall.

+Even though the older versions of the PGAdmin client has a few CVE's there are no new ones in 2025 and not for the latest version.
+We can still confidently use this, especially as it will now be running _behind_ the AWS 2FA boundary.

 ## Deploy additional checks as part of the GitHub Terraform deployment pipeline

 We can add static code analysis tools (like Trivy REF: https://trivy.dev/dev/docs/coverage/iac/terraform/) to the github CI/CD pipeline which will check all terraform files for vulnerabilities and misconfigurations of the resources we're building automatically in AWS.